Matt's BBQ Tacos

 Restaurant in Portland, Oregon, U.S.

 Matt's BBQ Tacos is a barbecue and Mexican restaurant in Portland, Oregon, United States.

 Description

 Matt's BBQ Tacos operates in northeast Portland's Concordia neighborhood.
 It serves barbecue and Mexican cuisine.
 The menu includes breakfast tacos.

 History

 Matt's BBQ Tacos, a sibling restaurant to Matt's BBQ, opened the 2019.
 Matt's BBQ Tacos initially operated as a food cart and relocated to Northeast Alberta Street.
 It began operating as a brick and mortar restaurant in November 2022.

 Matt's BBQ Tacos was featured on the Netflix series Street Food in 2022.

 Reception

 Matt's BBQ Tacos was named The Oregonians 2019 Cart of the Year, and was included in The Infatuation's 2024 list of Portland's best restaurants.
-The business was a finalist in the Best Taco category of Willamette Week's annual 'Best of Portland' readers' poll in 2025.
+The business was a finalist in the Best Taco category of Willamette Week's annual 'Best of Portland' readers' poll in 2025 and 2026.
+Matt's BBQ Tacos placed fifth for the best tacos in the Portland metropolitan area in The Oregonians Readers Choice Awards in 2026.